ReflexCreations/stamina-guide/README.md

 ## Closing

 In the upper level community, we're not commonly socially sharing the best ways forward.
 It's my hope to help change that by writing out this absolutely insane dump of brain gunk.
 If you've read through all of this, thank you very much.
 If you want to get in contact, please do, I'd be happy to hear from you.
 You can find me on Stamina Nation under the name Brittany.
 If you want to quote or use any content from this guide, in any way, feel free to do so.

+There's other stuff I may've missed, and this thing is wordy, and could benefit a great deal from diagrams.
+So.. pull requests welcome.

 <!-- TOC --><a name="resources"></a>
 ## Resources